adilinden-oss/OctoPrint-StreamYouTube/README.md

 # OctoPrint-YouTubeLive

+## Not Maintained!

+The [OctoPrint-YouTubeLive](https://plugins.octoprint.org/plugins/YouTubeLive/) plugin by 'jneilliii' got me started streaming my [OctoPi](https://octoprint.org/download/) webcam to [my YouTube Channel](https://www.youtube.com/user/oodissimo/).
+Once I made [OctoPi](https://octoprint.org/download/) accessible via a SSO reverse proxy, it became necessary to specify the webcam URL independent of  [OctoPi](https://octoprint.org/download/) global setting.
+In brief, the global setting needed to remain a relative URL and the plugin setting needed to be absolute.
+Hence this fork was born.

+I learned a lot about [OctoPrint](https://octoprint.org/) development in the process.
+It also brought up some whole new ideas.
+The [OctoPrint-WebcamStreamer](https://github.com/adilinden-oss/octoprint-webcamstreamer) was born.
+While it foundation are very clearly based on [OctoPrint-YouTubeLive](https://plugins.octoprint.org/plugins/YouTubeLive/) by 'jneilliii' I don't think it would be fair to call it a fork any longer.

+I am leaving this here in case anyone finds it useful.

 ## Overview

 Plugin that adds a tab to OctoPrint for viewing, starting, and stopping a YouTube Live stream.